Being a landlord can be difficult.

 They summarise a property’s energy efficiency based on insulation and heating.

 You must provide new tenants with documentation showing the energy rating.
-EPCs are valid for ten years.
+EPCs are valid for 10 years.

-A detailed rental property inventory can prevent disputes and ensure tenants care for the space.
+A detailed rental property inventory can prevent disputes.
+And it can ensure tenants care for the space.

-The inventory should thoroughly document the condition of the entire property at the start and end of a tenancy.
+It should document the condition of the entire property at the start and end of a tenancy.
 This includes things such as:

 - Furniture provided